The Master of Science in Psychological Science Degree at The University of Illinois is a two-year program designed to:

 The program provides training by engaging students in research labs, advanced coursework, and professional development.

 Upon acceptance to our program, master’s students at Illinois are paired with faculty sponsors and are active members of research labs throughout their two years of study.
 Students participate in producing cutting-edge research and get hands-on experience using the tools of psychological science.
+Our student's recent accomplishments can be found in our MSPS CV.

 In addition to lab work, students complete core coursework to build their statistical and methodological skills.
 Students select elective courses that expand their knowledge in specialized areas of psychology and inform their unique research interests.
 In most cases, master’s students register for the same courses as doctoral students, allowing them to demonstrate their ability to excel at the doctoral level.